nephros/xdg-desktop-portal-amber/doc/README_Testing.md

 1. Installing `xdg-desktop-portals` version **1.16** [link](https://build.sailfishos.org/package/show/home:nephros:devel:portals/xdg-desktop-portal-116)
     - Note that there are subpackages of this.
 They are not required for testing, and installing has been disabled for some.
       -  permission-store: optional.
-It is no yet clear whether/how this shall be used.
+This provides a GVDB-based backend inplmementation of the PermissionStore.
       -  rewrite-launchers: Do not install, function unclear but sounds dangerous.
       -  validate-icon: Do not install
       -  tests: optional, not tested ;)